canonical/certification-docs/Self-Test_Guide.rst

 #.
 Select the Ubuntu release you want to deploy:

    - Choose the Ubuntu version you wish to deploy from the list of available Ubuntu releases.
-The options will appear similar to **Ubuntu 18.04 LTS "Bionic Beaver"** in the middle drop-down box.
+The options will appear similar to **Ubuntu 20.04 LTS "Focal Fossa"** in the middle drop-down box.

-   - Choose the kernel with which you wish to deploy.
-The available kernels are in the rightmost dropdown box.
-For 14.04 LTS (Trusty) they will have names similar to **trusty (hwe-t)**.
-For 16.04 LTS and later, they will be named similar to **xenial (ga-16.04)**.
+   - Choose the kernel you wish to deploy.
+The available kernels are in the dropdown box below the Ubuntu version.
+For recent versions of Ubuntu, they will be named similar to **focal (ga-20.04)**.

      - When deploying the SUT for testing, you should always start out with the original GA kernel.
-For 18.04 LTS, the **bionic (ga-18.04)** option is appropriate.
+For 20.04 LTS, the **focal (ga-20.04)** option is appropriate.
 If the sysetm is not deployable or fails certification using the GA kernel, you will then need to re-deploy the SUT choosing the correct HWE kernel option (if available).
-Note that an HWE kernel option becomes available only after the first point release for an LTS version, such as 16.04.1 or 18.04.1.
+Note that an HWE kernel option becomes available only after the first point release for an LTS version, such as 18.04.1 or 20.04.1 (due out in July of 2020).

-     - For 16.04 LTS and later, do not choose any of the **edge** or **lowlatency** kernel options for official Certification testing.
+     - Do not choose any of the **edge** or **lowlatency** kernel options for official Certification testing.

    `Appendix C - Testing Point Releases`_, elaborates on the procedures for